shengyanli1982/tripwire/README.md

 ## 4. Examples

-The code of examples are in the `examples` directory.
+Example code is located in the `examples` directory.

 ### 4.1 Empty Retry